Soares/simplifience.com/post/foundations/mathematics.md

 That term is "Mathematics".

-If you ask the average layperson what they think of mathematics, their reaction will likely range from pure hatred to mild distaste.
-The word "mathematics" elicits theorems and proofs that they were forced to memorize.
-They think of the strange and @post[archaic]math/archaic symbols used to express @post[obvious-in-retrospect]reality/obvious ideas.
+If you ask the average layperson what they think of mathematics, their reaction will range from mild distaste to pure hatred.
+The word "mathematics" evokes boring theorems and arduously memorized proofs.
+It brings to mind the strange and @post[archaic]math/archaic symbols used to express @post[obvious-in-retrospect]reality/obvious ideas.

 $\sum\limits\_{n=0}^\infty x_n$
 {:.number}